mmeurer00/mergeMe/README.md

 ## <h2>Code of Conduct ✌</h2>

-Everyone interacting in the Marge Me's project’s codebases, issue trackers, posts and users are expected to follow the code of conduct.
+Everyone interacting in the Marge Me's project’s codebases, issue trackers, posts and users are expected to treat all others with respect and follow the code of conduct.